Xetibo/ReSet-Doc/sections/existing_plugin_functionality/monitor.typ

 a monitor configuration is defined by the Wayland protocol extension zwlr_output_manager_v1. @wlr-output-management As the name suggests, this is made solely for environments using wlroots as their library.
-Similarly, KDE also offers its own protocol, while GNOME chose the DBus route, providing a handy DisplayConfig endpoint. @kde-output-management @mutter-display-config
+Similarly, KDE also offers its protocol, while GNOME chose the DBus route, providing a handy DisplayConfig endpoint. @kde-output-management @mutter-display-config

 For the X11 protocol, there is only one endpoint for fetching, as close to every